Crime and the legal system

 Supreme Court of Appeal of South Africa (Photo: THEGIFT777/E+ via Getty Images)

-The legal system of South Africa divides into three branches: legislative, executive, and judicial.
+The legal system of South Africa is divided into three branches: legislative, executive, and judicial.

 • Legislative: The parliament is responsible for making laws